PotHix/twist-rs/examples/java/README.md

 The `Twist.h` file is important to link the Rust implementation to the Java one.

+## Running

-Now you just have to run the program:
+To run the project, you just have to execute:

         java Twist